 I confess that I am allowing God’s Spirit to examine my heart in order to find any areas that could potentially discredit me, weaken me, or spoil my God-given dream.
 It is good that God has given me this time to look at my heart and to prepare myself.
 It is an opportunity to strengthen my foundation so that in the future, my life can support the great work that God will entrust to me.
 I don’t complain that it is taking too long or grumble that this time of waiting is difficult.
 Instead, I embrace this season of preparation as a gift from God to make sure that I am right, that my foundation is right, and that I am ready for the long-awaited assignments that He will give to me.

 I declare this by faith in Jesus’ name!

 - Can you think of any areas in your life right now that could potentially weaken you or even “take you down” later in life if you don’t deal with it and correct it immediately?

 - Have you ever made a list of the areas in your life that you need to be improving and changing?
-Before you get too busy today, I recommend you take a few minutes to pray and make a list of those areas that need your It won’t take too long to do it, but it will help you focus on areas where you need to change.
+Before you get too busy today, I recommend you take a few minutes to pray and make a list of those areas that need your attention.
+It won’t take too long to do it, but it will help you focus on areas where you need to change.